mare011rs/monty_hall_prob_proof/README.md

 # Proof of a Monty Hall problem with python

+I found this problem very interesting so I decided to try to prove it with python.

 ### [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem):

 > Suppose you're on a game show, and you're given the choice of three